 The patient was extubated after approximately 4 hours.
-Antibiotics (cefuroxim 1.5 g $\times$ 2) were administered for 48 hours postoperatively.
+Antibiotics (cefuroxim $1.5 \text{ g} \times 2$) were administered for 48 hours postoperatively.
 Drainage tubes were removed on the fifth postoperative day.
 He made an excellent recovery with daily physiotherapy to encourage shoulder movements (Fig. 4).
 The wound healed without complications.
-For the first 4 postoperative weeks he was asked not to move his arm more than 90 degrees from the neutral anatomical position; and not drive a car for the first two weeks.
+The first four postoperative weeks he was asked not to move his arm more than 90 degrees from the neutral anatomical position and not to drive a car for the first two weeks.
 He was discharged with oral analgesics on postoperative day 10.

-Patient was seen in the out-patient department two and four months postoperatively.
+The patient was seen in the out-patient department two and four months postoperatively.
 He is doing well and has no previous complaints concerning chest instability.